Skip to content

 Golden Visa — Complete Guide

 The UAE Golden Visa is a long-term residency scheme granting 5 or 10-year renewable residency without any employer sponsor.
 Introduced in 2019 and significantly expanded in 2022, it is one of the most attractive residency-by-investment programmes globally.
+For the complete eligibility walkthrough, step-by-step application, costs, and FAQs, see our dedicated Golden Visa guide.

 Property Investors